Preloader

 Impressive Half-Year Performance

-The influx of registrations reflects increasing confidence in Dubai’s strategic position, strong regulatory framework, and ease of doing business.
-Startups, hedge funds, and multinational corporations alike continue to view DIFC as a key launchpad for expansion into emerging markets.
+The number of registrations is an indication of growing confidence in the strategic location of Dubai, good regulatory regime and ease of doing business.
+Start-ups, hedge funds, and multinational corporations have remained to consider DIFC a major booster to expansion into the emergent market.

 Key Drivers Behind the Growth